Experienced Florida Whiplash Lawyer Near You

 In the example above, we assumed that you had no prior knowledge of your degenerative condition.
 But, what if you knew about it?
 What if you had previously been diagnosed, and what if you were undergoing treatment at the time of the accident?

 As the questions we answered suggest, prior knowledge of your degenerative condition is not generally going to be a significant factor.
 Either the accident exacerbated your condition or it didn’t – whether you knew about the condition is less of a consideration.
-The more important issues are: (i) how your symptoms changed following the accident, and (ii) whether your doctor can demonstrate that the accident in fact aggravated or exacerbated your pre-existing injury.
+The more important issues are: (i) how your symptoms changed following the accident, and (ii) whether your doctor can demonstrate that the accident in fact aggravated an injury or exacerbated your pre-existing injury.

 Whiplash Injury Accident Settlements